Pylons/pyramid/docs/narr/configuration.rst

 An alternate mode of declarative configuration lends more *locality of reference* to a :term:`configuration declaration`.
-It's sometimes painful to have all configuration done in ZCML, or even in imperative code, because you may need to have two files open at once; the file that represents the configuration, and the file that contains the implementation objects (such as :term:`view callable` functions) that the configuration references.
+It's sometimes painful to have all configuration done in ZCML, or even in imperative code, because you may need to have two files open at once to see the "big picture": the file that represents the configuration, and the file that contains the implementation objects referenced by the configuration.
 To avoid this, :mod:`repoze.bfg` allows you to insert :term:`configuration decoration` statements very close to code that is referred to by the declaration itself.
 For example:

 .. code-block:: python
    :linenos: